mnot/I-D/for-the-users/draft.md

 Thanks to Jacob Appelbaum for making the suggestion that led to this document.

-Thanks also to the WHATWG, for blazing the trail.
+Thanks also to the WHATWG for blazing the trail.

+Thanks to Edward Snowden for his comments regarding the priority of end users.

 Thanks to Harald Alvestrand for his substantial feedback, Joe Hildebrand and Martin Thomson for their suggestions, and Niels ten Oever for encouragement.